Faltenreich/faltenreich.github.io/_drafts/2023-02-16-your-app-is-the-least-important.md

 Most users are not that patient and most use cases are not that critical.
 Why spend time on something that should be easy to use?
 Many users will simply uninstall and never look back, which is the worst thing that can happen to the software in which you have invested so much time and energy.

-Your app is not the most important one on your users' phones, so do not expect the user to threat your app differently than the many others on his or her phone.
-Resist the urge to force your users to behave in a certain way.
-Either take the path of least resistance and integrate seamlessly into an unfamiliar environment, or provide customization options to adapt to your users' needs.
-This approach can be boiled down to one single statement:
+Your app is not the only one on your users' phones, so do not expect them to treat yours any differently.
+Resist the urge to force a certain type of behaviour on your entire user base.
+Instead, take the path of least resistance and integrate seamlessly into an unfamiliar environment, or provide customization options to adapt to your users' needs.
+This approach boils down to a single mindset:

 Your app is the least important.